SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/legacy/office-365/set-up.md

 You will get a notification from SuperOffice R&D Services when the Microsoft 365 SharePoint integration is activated.

-When it is ready to use, you may [continue to set up the templates][1], to make use of the Microsoft 365 SharePoint integration.
+When it is ready to use, you may continue to set up the templates, to make use of the Microsoft 365 SharePoint integration.

 ## Step 5 - Configure your templates in SuperOffice Admin